 That's not to say that the rest can't be used for great video.
 I've seen plenty of video examples off of virtually all the mirrorless cameras that stand up against work done with pro video equipment.
 It's just that the fewer of the things I mention above that are in your mirrorless camera, the harder it will be to create great videos with them.
-That said, I've used my Sony NEX-5 for theatrical work and my Nikon V1 for wildlife work with success.
+That said, I've used a Sony NEX-5 for theatrical work and a Nikon V1 for wildlife work with success.
 Another big plus: these are small cameras and can often be put just about anywhere.

 You may have noted that I wrote "mirrorless still camera" a couple of paragraphs ago.
 Does that imply that there are mirrorless video cameras?

 Technically, all video cameras with interchangeable lens mounts are "mirrorless," as no video mainstream video camera uses a mirror the way still cameras do.
 But Panasonic and Sony have come up with video cameras that use their mirrorless still camera mount.